What is X?

 Understand why people follow you: If your followers want information about the group you represent they probably don’t want to know daily activities.
 However, if you are a CSU celebrity, your follows are more likely to be interested in your life events.

-Follow others: This allows communication between you and your followers and is part of Twitter etiquette.
+Follow others: This allows communication between you and your followers and is part of X etiquette.

-Re-tweet: Tweet the content posted by another twitter user that is relevant to the organization or department that you represent as it will show up for your followers.
+Re-tweet: Tweet the content posted by another X user that is relevant to the organization or department that you represent as it will show up for your followers.

 Use hashtags: Hashtags consist of using the # symbol followed by subject words such as #ColoradoState or #FortCollins.
 They help organize information, make tweet searchable, and are conversation drivers.

-Incorporate other Twitter users: An example tweet might be: “On my way to the @CSUMensBball game tonight @ColoradoStateU”
+Incorporate other X users: An example tweet might be: “On my way to the @CSUMensBball game tonight @ColoradoStateU”

 Other Tips

-Use other tools: Research external applications that are designated to help Twitter users enhance the Twitter experience.
-The Twitter website itself is prone to going down based on heavy traffic so consider skipping Twitter.com to manage your Twitter accounts and check out more reliable management services including TweetDeck and Hootsuite.
+Use other tools: Research external applications that are designated to help X users enhance the X experience.
+The X website itself is prone to going down based on heavy traffic so consider skipping X.com to manage your X accounts and check out more reliable management services including Hootsuite.

-It take a village: Twitter itself does not have a way for multiple people to uniquely access one account other than by sharing the username and password among administrators.
-CoTweet allows multiple people to help manage multiple Twitter accounts and stay in synch while doing so.
+It takes a village: X itself does not have a way for multiple people to uniquely access one account other than by sharing the username and password among administrators.

 Use photos in your tweets: Easily add photos to your tweets from your phone or desktop computer.